 To the Ice Cave

 A short trek with some ladder climbing takes you into the Katla Ice Cave.
-This is where the experience turns into something truly special.
+This is where the experience turns into something special.
 The cave’s interior is ever-changing, but you can expect impressive blue ice and volcanic ash layers that tell a story of Iceland’s volcanic past.
 Guides will point out the different layers, adding an educational element to the trip.

 Inside the Ice Cave